 - Documents.
 Since a survival kit is supposed to be for any emergency, make sure it contains copies of relevant documents.
 Prints can be done by scanning them and storing the files on a flash drive.
 That way, you’re not carrying five pounds of paper around with you.

 - Compass and Maps.
 If you have to leave home, you’re going to have to find your way to someplace where you can stay and hunker down.
 You should have both road maps and topographical maps of your area and the area where you are going.
 In case you have to leave your planned route, a map will make that much easier.

 - Rain Poncho.
 The rain has a habit of appearing at the worst possible time.
 A poncho will help keep you from getting soaked to the skin.
 It can also double as a groundsheet when you are sleeping, or a way to carry extra items you come across that don’t fit in the bag.

 - Clothes.
 While you won’t have the room to take a bunch of clothes with you, you should have at least one change of rugged clothes in your survival kit.

 - Soap and Toothpaste.
 Personal hygiene is vital for maintaining your health.
 Make yourself a little kit with soap, toothpaste, a toothbrush, and other items in it to help you keep clean.

 - Fishing Gear.
-Your survival food will run out eventually.
+Your survival food will eventually run out.
 Being able to catch a few fish along the way can make your food last longer.
 An emergency fishing kit doesn’t need to take up much room or add much weight, but with it, you can feed yourself indefinitely.